nickp60/EzClermont/README.md

   contigs           FASTA formatted genome or set of contigs

 optional arguments:
+  -m MIN_LENGTH, --min_length MIN_LENGTH
+                        minimum contig length to consider.default: 500
-  -p, --partial     If scanning contigs, breaks between contigs could
+  -n, --no_partial      If scanning contigs, breaks between contigs could
-                    potentially contain your sequence of interest. if --partial, partial matches that could be intereupted by contig breaks are reported
+                        potentially contain your sequence of interest. if --np_partial, partial matches that could be
-  -c, --no_control  ignore failure of control PCR
-  -h, --help        Displays this help message
+                        intereupted by contig breaks are reported; default behaviour is to consider partial hits if the sequence is an assembly of more than 4 sequences(ie, no partial matches for complete genomes, allowing for 1 chromasome and several plasmids) -h, --help            Displays this help message
 ```